Meet the team, hear our story and find out what we stand for.

 I had experience of working with reactive dogs at Dogs Trust before I left the UK but still, I felt isolated and frustrated.
 Walks were becoming increasingly difficult, and it just broke my heart to see Lao in such a mess.

-I started studying reactivity, enrichment, scentwork, parkour and invested a lot of time and money on courses and practical experience, focusing on how to improve the lives of reactive and anxious dogs.
-When I got back to the UK I began putting together ideas for an enclosed field, learning as much as I could to not only help Lao.
+I started studying reactivity, enrichment, scentwork, parkour and invested a lot of resources on courses and practical experience, focusing on how to improve the lives of reactive and anxious dogs.
+When I got back to the UK I began putting together ideas so that I could not only help Lao but other dogs too.

 I knew there were others out there who were going through the same heartbreak and loneliness as me.
 I wanted to create a safe haven for them.